At the request of William J. Smith’s family, I have removed his picture from this page.

 - He had experience gained as a combat air crewman and reconnaissance photographer in the Navy during and after World War II.
 He was rated as an Aerial Gunner and Aerial Photographer.

 - Fits the description of the hijacker.
 He was 43 in 1971, and was approximately 5’10” and 170 pounds.
 Had olive skin and dark brown eyes due to his Hungarian ancestry.

 - Was well known to be a gentleman.

-- Understood aerodynamics of planes from his Navy experience, to include larger reconnaissance aircraft such as the B-24 variant used by the Navy.
+- Understood aerodynamics of planes from his Navy experience, to include larger reconnaissance aircraft such as the B-24 variant (PB4Y-2 Privateer) used by the Navy.

 - Familiar with parachutes and survival from his training in the Navy.

 - Understood maps and how to identify targets from the air due to his military training.
 He would have known his general location from the air.

-- Had a sudden need for money due to the Lehigh Valley Railroad bankruptcy that caused layoffs and loss of pension.
+- Had a sudden need for money due to the Lehigh Valley Railroad bankruptcy that caused layoffs and loss of pensions.
 This bankruptcy was part of the Penn Central bankruptcy, the biggest in U.S. history up until that time.